mm070768/Blue/README.md

 # Blue
 Blue Core integration/staging tree
 What is Blue?
-Blue is an experimental digital currency that aims at funding the development of a worlwide Blue economy (see http://www.theblueeconomy.org/).
+Blue is an experimental digital currency that aims at funding the development of a wordlwide Blue economy (see http://www.theblueeconomy.org/), a concept pioneered by Gunter Pauli.
 Blue is ERC20 compatible Crypto currency using the Bitcoin derived technology known as blockchain, it uses peer-to-peer technology to operate with no central authority : managing transactions and issuing money are carried out collectively by the network.